May 31, 2017 Blocks to continuing your meditation practice

 The 5, distancing himself from others.
 Defenses prevent them from actual contact with their own being; they reside in their thinking minds.
 They feel that life impinges on them with devastating force and they must defend against it.
 They are protecting their precious contact with themselves.

 While the 9, abandon some of their self-contact for sake of connection and place their attention on other people.
-As the merge with others, the other feels that someone has invaded their space.
+As they merge with others, the other may feel very understood as the attention is on him.
 But because inward contact with self is diminished, they cannot truly make the connection that they seek.

 Our psychological defenses are not just mental: they are ways that we constricted our bodies when we were children in order to lessen the impact of painful experience.
 They are ways that we shaped ourselves – body, heart, and mind- in order to be loved and to feel safe within our childhood families.
 The defensive constrictions in our body prevent us from fully embodying ourselves, from fully contacting the internal space of our bodies.
 Wherever we cannot contact our own internal being, we are not available for contact with other people.
 As we become more in contact with ourselves and others, we also become more open to the spiritual dimension of life.